Excluding Bank Holidays

 All employees have the right to time off to deal with an emergency involving a ‘dependant’, or if a ‘dependant’ dies, or their child is stillborn or is under the age of 18.

 As an employee, you’re entitled to a reasonable amount of unpaid time off from work in order to deal with an emergency involving a dependant.

-Unfortunately, the law does not give you a right to paid time off to mourn or grieve a loved one.
+Unfortunately, the law does not give you a right to paid time off to deal with an emergency involving a ‘dependant’ or grieve a loved one.
 But your employment contract may give you the right to paid or unpaid time off beyond what the law entitles you to.

-A “dependant” could be your spouse, partner, child, parent, someone who lives in the same household as you, or some other person who depends on you for care.
+A “dependant” could be your spouse, partner, child, parent, someone who lives in the same household as you (excluding tenants, lodgers and boarders), or some other person who depends on you for care.

 your child is involved in an incident at school.